wellcomecollection/docs/rfcs/038-sierra-series/README.md

 Sierra series are in Marc tag 490 (plus sometimes 830) of the bib record.
 Legacy series are in tag 440 and will me migrated to 490 by collections team.

-Based on investigation of the Sierra data done at the end of March 2021, there are 131883 record with a Sierra serie statement.
+Based on investigation of the Sierra data done at the end of March 2021, there are 131883 record with a Sierra series statement.
-The biggest serie is
+The biggest series is
 [Early European Books : Printed sources to 1700 ;](https://search.wellcomelibrary.org/iii/encore/search/C__SEarly%20European%20Books%20%3A%20Printed%20sources%20to%201700%20SMCLN__Orightresult__U?lang=eng&suite=cobalt) with 31956 bibs, followed by
 [ACLS Humanities E-Book](https://search.wellcomelibrary.org/iii/encore/search/C__SACLS%20Humanities%20E-Book.__Orightresult__U?lang=eng&suite=cobalt) with 5118.

 Series can have volumes in subfield $v.
 Volume "Collection 3" of "Early European Books : Printed sources to 1700 ;" is the biggest in the library and contains 10245 works.
 Series can also have identifiers in subfield $l (Library of Congress call number) or $x (ISSN).
-Records with the same identifier in a Serie statement can have different volumes in subfield $v.
+Records with the same identifier in a Series statement can have different volumes in subfield $v.

 ### Host Item Entry and Constituent Unit Entry
 Host Item Entry is in 773 MARC tag.
 Host Item entries can have a title, related parts in $g that can be volumes or dates,